0xGery/Bot/Berachain/Berachain_Bot/readme.md

-# Berachain BGT Claimer
+# Berachain bot

-A Python-based tool for claiming BGT tokens from the HONEY-WBERA vault on Berachain and delegating them to validators.
+A Python-based tool for TEHEEE

 ## Requirements